chinamike65/hugo-tuolesi/content/book3/book3en.md

 On the contrary, if there is no greed, hatred, and delusion, even if you accidentally kill a person, it is not a big karma.

-For example, there is a pair of mother and son, the mother is working outside the yard, and the son is in the yard.
-The son does not know that the mother is outside the yard, and throws a stone, which happens to hit the mother's head, and the mother dies.
+For example, there was a mother and herson, the mother was working outside the yard, and the son was in the yard.
+The son does not know that the mother is on the other side of the wall, and threw a stone, which happened to hit his mother's head, killing his mother.

 315